Posets from Admissible Coxeter Sequences: Conjugacy of Coxeter Elements.

 since each generator $s_i$ is an involution.
 Therefore, $\kappa$-equivalence naturally carries over to an equivalence relation on $\C(W,S)$.
-The $\nu$-function carries over as well -- define $\nu_P(c)$ to be $\nu_P(O_\Y)$, where $O_\Y$ is the acyclic orientation of $\Y$ corresponding to $c$.
-The following was proven by H.~Eriksson and K.~Eriksson in~2009. \begin{theorem}[\cite{Eriksson:09}] Let $(W,S)$ be a Coxeter system.
-Then two Coxeter elements $c,c'\in \C(W,S)$ are conjugate if and only if $c\tsimkappa c'$. \end{theorem} It follows immediately that $|\C(W,S)|=\kappa(\Y)$.
-Until the Erikssons' proof, the result was known for in the special case of $\C(W,S)$ when $\Gamma$ was simply-laced and unicyclic, established by J.~Shi in 2001~\cite{Shi:01}.
+The $\nu$-function carries over as well -- define $\nu_P(c)$ to be $\nu_P(O_\Gamma)$, where $O_\Gamma$ is the acyclic orientation of $\Gamma$ corresponding to $c$.
+It is now elementary to see that $c,c'\in\C(W,S)$ are conjugate if $c\tsimkappa c'$.
+However, the converse of this statement was not proven until 2009. \begin{thm}[\cite{Eriksson:09}] Let $(W,S)$ be a Coxeter system.
+Then two Coxeter elements $c,c'\in \C(W,S)$ are conjugate if and only if $c\tsimkappa c'$. \end{thm} It follows immediately that the number of distinct conjugacy classes containing Coxeter elements is exactly $\kappa(\Gamma)$.
+Until the Erikssons' proof, the result was known only for the special case of $\C(W,S)$ when $\Gamma$ was simply-laced and unicyclic, established by Shi in 2001~\cite{Shi:01}.
 It is elementary to weaken the simply-laced condition to the bond strengths being multiples of three or infinite, which Shi mentions in~\cite{Shi:01}.
 The bijection in Theorem~\ref{thm:bijection} applied to Shi's result for unicyclic Coxeter graphs yields a simple and elegant proof of the result for all simply-laced systems, which we present below.